XbyOrange/storybook-addon-mercury/README.md

 ## Overview

-Addon for displaying [Mercury][mercury-url] sources related to your stories in the Storybook interface.
+Addon for displaying [Mercury][mercury-url] sources related to your stories in Storybook.

 - A "clean" button is provided for each displayed Mercury source.
 Clean the cache and see how your story reacts to changes.
-- Add custom buttons for interacting with mercury sources to each story.
+- Add custom buttons for interacting with Mercury sources to each story.
 Dispatch update, create or delete actions and see how the story reacts to changes in the data layer.
 - Use the built-in Mercury displayer to write stories for your data layer pieces.

 ### Install